-- 5.1 The financial considerations relating to the production of the plan are factored into the existing and future budgets of the Planning Services Section. - 5.2 As noted in paragraph 5.1 of this report the Government has outlined financial penalties which will be placed on Local Authorities who fail to meet its expectations in terms of the production of a Local Plan.
-The Council could lose New Homes Bonus funding if the plan is not delivered to the timescales as set out within the Local Development Scheme of November 2016, and this would likely have a significant impact on the medium term financial strategy of the Local Authority.
+- 6.1 The financial considerations relating to the production of the plan are factored into the existing and future budgets of the Planning Services Section. - 6.2 As noted in paragraph 5.1 of Appendix 1, the Government has outlined financial penalties which will be placed on Local Authorities who fail to meet its expectations in terms of the production of a Local Plan.
+The Council could lose New Homes Bonus funding if the plan is not delivered to the timescales as set out within the Local Development Scheme of November 2016 which would likely have a significant impact on the medium term financial strategy of the Local Authority.